MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/place-calls-with-skype-skype-business.md

 ---
 # Place calls with Skype or Skype for Business

-If your organization is set up to use [!INCLUDE[pn_skype](../includes/pn-skype.md)] or [!INCLUDE[pn_skype_for_business](../includes/pn-skype-for-business.md)], you can click a phone number to call your contacts from within Dynamics 365 Customer Engagement (on-premises).
+If your organization is set up to use [!INCLUDE[pn_skype](../includes/pn-skype.md)] or [!INCLUDE[pn_skype_for_business](../includes/pn-skype-for-business.md)], you can select a phone number to call your contacts from within Dynamics 365 Customer Engagement (on-premises).
 This capability is called “click to call.”

 > [!NOTE]
 > [!INCLUDE[cc_lync_rebranded_skype_for_business](../includes/cc-lync-rebranded-skype-for-business.md)]